 Foundation-funded researcher Dr. Darryn Knobel has been studying rabies and vaccination for a long time.
 As a native of South Africa, he witnessed first-hand the devastating effects of rabies in communities throughout his native country.
 Knobel’s work has uncovered some interesting findings.

-Knobel has conducted several studies in his native country and has a study in progress in Kenya.
+Knobel has conducted multiple studies in South Africa and Kenya.
 Rabies is a significant disease in these countries, and many communities are resource-poor when it comes to the vaccination of their community dogs.
 One of Dr. Knobel’s studies looked at the effect of immunization on overall mortality in puppies.
-He found that while rabies vaccination did not affect young male puppies, there were higher mortality rates in female puppies for unclear reasons.
+He found that while rabies vaccination did There was no effect on young male puppies; however, there were higher mortality rates in female puppies for unclear reasons.

 Veterinarians often find themselves uncomfortable trying to accurately balance the risk of vaccine reaction with the risk of disease.
 Owners can help by discussing their pets’ lifestyle, including contact with other animals, travel history and past vaccination history.